Ultimate Road Trip – The scenic Overseas Highway

 8.0 — NAS Boca Chica Overpass; Entrance to Key West Naval Air Station.
 Oceanside.
 Turnoff from both directions on US-1.
 (I’m told they have an RV campground for active military personnel and veterans, but I have no idea how you book the sites.
 And I’m also told the sites are often full.)

-6.1 — YAK Boca Chica Channel bridge.
+6.1 — KAYAK.
+Boca Chica Channel bridge.
 Launch on either end of the bridge.
 Ample parking.

-5.3 — YAK Public Boat Ramp.
+5.3 — KAYAK.
+Public Boat Ramp.
 Oceanside ramp between Boca Chica and Stock Island.
 Heavily used.

 Hidden Key West